mi-classroom/mi-web-technologien-beiboot-ss2021-yannic-bruegger/adr/configure-server.md

 ## Context

 Different configurations need to be made depending on where the server will be hosted.
+Instead of making configuration in the code, we want to seperate it as suggested in [The Twelve-Factor App](https://12factor.net/config).

 ## Decision